danielabar/meblog/src/markdown/rails-kafka-consumer.md

 ![legacy kafka rails](../images/legacy-kafka-rails-zoom.png "legacy kafka rails")

 We'll be focusing on the Rails side of things.
 Assume that another team is maintaining the inventory management system and they've already modified it to produce JSON formatted messages every time there's an inventory change.
-Here's an example message showing that the product identified by product code `ABCD1234` now has 23 units left in stock:
+Here's an example message showing that the product identified by product code `ABCD1234` has 23 units left in stock:

 ```json
 {